-- Freedom of contract Both systems recognise the fundamental principles of freedom of contract.
-Generally, the courts in both jurisdictions will uphold the terms of a contract freely entered into between commercial parties, although there are certain public policy exceptions in both jurisdictions. - Common law Both jurisdictions are common law legal systems, with the courts bound by legal precedent.
-With well-established precedents on many of the issues presented by leases, each system provides a high level of stability and certainty when it comes to enforcing the terms of an aircraft lease. - Security interests against aircraft and lease rentals Both New York and English law allow a lessor to grant a security interest in the rent receivable payable under the lease and the ownership rights of the lessor in the aircraft which is subject to the lease.
-Such rights can be perfected as against third-party claims against the lessor or the lessee although there are differences in the validity and perfection requirements under the two legal systems that are noted under 'Filing Requirements for Aircraft Leases and Security Assignments' below. - Enforcement rights Both legal systems provide self-help' remedies of enforcement of certain contractual or security rights and relatively speedy procedures for pursuing legal redress in the event of a default by the lessee either through the courts or other alternative disputes procedures subject to the dispute resolution process provided for in the lease. - Ratification of Cape Town Convention Both the United States and the United Kingdom have ratified the Convention on International Interests in Mobile Equipment (2001) and the Protocol to the Convention on Matters Specific to Aircraft Equipment (together, CTC), although there are some differences in the implementation of the CTC.
+- freedom of contract both systems recognise the fundamental principles of freedom of contract.
+Generally, the courts in both jurisdictions will uphold the terms of a contract freely entered into between commercial parties, although there are certain public policy exceptions in both jurisdictions; - common law both jurisdictions are common law legal systems, with the courts bound by legal precedent.
+With well-established precedents on many of the issues presented by leases, each system provides a high level of stability and certainty when it comes to enforcing the terms of an aircraft lease; - security interests against aircraft and lease rentals both New York and English law allow a lessor to grant a security interest in the rent receivable payable under the lease and the ownership rights of the lessor in the aircraft that is subject to the lease.
+Such rights can be perfected as against third-party claims against the lessor or the lessee, although there are differences in the validity and perfection requirements under the two legal systems that are noted under 'Filing requirements for aircraft leases and security assignments'; - enforcement rights both legal systems provide 'self-help' remedies of enforcement of certain contractual or security rights and relatively speedy procedures for pursuing legal redress in the event of a default by the lessee either through the courts or other alternative disputes procedures subject to the dispute resolution process provided for in the lease; and - ratification of Cape Town Convention both the United States and the United Kingdom have ratified the Convention on International Interests in Mobile Equipment (2001) and the Protocol to the Convention on Matters Specific to Aircraft Equipment (together, CTC), although there are some differences in the implementation of the CTC.